+6 - (2) For the second layer of padding, a piece of smooth, thick cotton, approximately 16" x 22" is used.
+One-half sheet of cotton wadding or batting will be required for one footstool. - (a) A good grade of upholsterer's cotton is best. - (b) Cotton wadding or batting may be used if enough complete layers of the cotton are added to give the necessary thickness.
 Covering for Padding.
 Heavy unbleached muslin, salt sack of firm quality, or piece of a bemis sack is used for covering the padding.
-At least $24'' \ge 30''$ of this material should be provided for the footstool.
+At least $30'' \ge 36''$ of this material should be provided for the footstool.
 Outside Covering.
 Material for covering the footstool should be:

-- (1) Closely woven and of camparatively heavy weight for durability; - (2) Harmonious with color scheme of room; - (3) Fairly dark in color value, as the footstool is in close relation to the floor; - (4) Sun-fast as to color; - (5) Either plain or decorated with very small pattern to conform to the relatively small size of the footstool (if the rug is patterned or if there is much design in other areas in the room a plain footstool covering, neither harsh and pure nor drab and muddy in color, would be the happiest choice); - (6) Harmonious in texture with other articles in the room.
+- (1) Closely woven and of comparatively heavy weight for durability - (2) Harmonious with color scheme of room - (3) Fairly dark in color value, as the footstool is in close relation to the floor. - (4) Either plain or decorated with very small pattern to conform to the relatively small size of the footstool.
+If the rug is patterned or if there is much design in other areas in the room, a plain footstool covering would be the happiest choice.
+(5) Harmonious in texture with other articles in the room.

 Materials commonly used for covering footstools are tapestry, rep, art denim, mohair, and other similar upholstery fabrics.
 Leather makes a very durable covering, but is less easily handled than a more pliable material.

-Needlepoint and hooked pieces, the latter made of old silk stockings, offer possibilities for unusually beautiful coverings, provided the designs are comparatively small, the colors soft and well-blended, and the workmanship of high quality.
+Needlepoint and hooked pieces, the latter made of old silk stockings, offer possibilities for unusually beautiful coverings, provided the designs are comparatively small, the colors soft and well-blended, and the workmanship of high quality. :

+C

+-

-A piece of material approximately $25'' \ge 28''$ is required for the outside covering of the footstcol.
-It will be found that a yard of 50-inch material is a sufficient amount to cover two stools; and that 26 inches of 36-inch material will be necessary for one stool.
+It will be found that a yard of 50-inch material is a sufficient amount to cover two stools, provided the cording is covered with contrasting material.
+Two inches more material will be required if the cording is covered with the same material.
+Twenty-six inches of 36-inch material will be necessary for one stool.

 Upholstery Finishing Materials.
 If the lower portion of the wood frame is exposed, gimp or braid will be needed for finishing the lower edge of the upholstery.
-If the upholstery material completely covers the frame, five feet of cording will be needed for welting in the seam.
-The cording may be covered with a harmonizing material of the same wearing quality as the outside cover or with the same material as that used for the outside cover.
-The 26 inches of 36-inch upholstery material will provide sufficient amount for cord covering, as well as covering for top and sides of the stool.
-Two inches extra of the 50-inch material will be required for cord covering.
+If the upholstery material completely covers the frame, five and one-half feet of cording will be needed for welting in the seam.
+The cording may be covered with a straight two-inch strip of harmonizing material of the same wearing quality as the outside cover or of the same material as that used for the outside cover.
 Lining for Bottom.
-Black cambric or other dark cotton material is used for the bottom of the footstool.
+Black cambric or other plain, dark cotton material is used for the bottom of the footstool.
 One-half yard of the lining is sufficient.

-Steps in Upholstering

-Placing the Webbing.
-Three strips of webbing run crosswise and two lengthwise on the bottom of the footstocl frame.
-These strips should be so placed that the outer edges of the springs are approximately 2 inches from the inside edges of the frame.
+Steps in Upholstering Placing the Webbing.
+Three strips of webbing run crosswise and two lengthwise on the bottom of the footstool frame.
+The spaces between the outer edges of webbing strips and the inside edges of the frame should be wider than those between webbing strips.
 Using the uncut roll of webbing, the center crosswise strip is placed first.
-One inch of material is allowed to extend beyond the center of the frame edge (or rail), the webbing is tacked with four 8-ounce tacks to the center of the rail (Fig. 3 A), and the end of the webbing is then turned back over the first row of tacks and secured with five more tacks (Fig. 3 B).
+One inch of material is allowed to extend beyond the center of the frame edge (or rail), the webbing is tacked with four 8-ounce tacks to the center of the rail (Fig. 4-A), and the end of the webbing is then turned back over the first row of tacks and secured with five more tacks (Fig. 4-B).
 The fold of the webbing should not extend to the outer edge of the frame, as an irregular line on the bottom of the footstool would result.